NSO-developer/xran-demo/nso-setup.md

     $ ncs_cli -C -u admin

-Now use the NSO CLI to perform a package reload and exit
+Now use the NSO CLI to perform a package reload

     admin@ncs#packages reload